deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18647/index.md

 ![](figures/figures_16_0.png)

-> 🔼 The figure shows eight unseen testing environments used to evaluate the generalization capabilities of the robotic policies across all four manipulation tasks.
+> 🔼 This figure shows eight unseen testing environments used to evaluate the generalization performance of the robotic manipulation policies across all four tasks.
 > <details>
 > <summary>read the caption</summary>
 > Figure 12: Testing environments.
 These 8 environments are not included in the training data and are used across all tasks.